Welcome

 Harringay

-Ex-speedway rider, and Kiwi promoter Trevor Redmond put on a show and Steve Harrison got a seat in the front row.
+Ex-speedway rider, and Kiwi promoter Trevor Redmond knew how to put on a show, and Steve Harrison got this seat in the front row.
 Steve raced for over 20 years in Bangers, Rebels, Stock Rods and Lightning Rods:

 I taught technical and business writing for 30 years at the BC Institute